AnonymousBiology/logistic_growth/README.md

 **plot_data.R file:** Before constructing a model to fit to my data, I observed the trend in population growth seen in the raw data by plotting population size (Number of cells) on the y-axis against time (minutes) on the x-axis.
 I did with both untransformed and log-transformed population size data.

-_Using ggplot2 package to constuct a plot of population size (N) against time_
+_Using ggplot2 package to construct a plot of population size (N) against time_

 ```
 ggplot(aes(t,N), data = growth_data) +